MounikaBeerelly/React-Notes/React.md

     - useContext returns the  context value  for the context  you passed.
     - To determine the context value, React searches the component tree and finds the closest context provider above for that particular context.

-**Note** - It is suggested to use Context in small and mid-size applications.
-In the large-scale applications, we can make use of  Redux.